The Border Collie Labrador mix combines two popular breeds into one brilliant, friendly companion.

 Similar Border Collie Lab Mixes and Breeds

-The Happy Puppy Site does ultimately approve of this breed, but the high maintenance of these dogs means they might not be right for everyone.
+The Happy Puppy Site does approve of this breed.
+But the high maintenance of these dogs means they might not suit everyone.
 Consider these if you are looking for similar mixes:

 Border Collie Lab Mix Rescues